 Governor of the Czech National Bank Aleš Michl.

-Prague – President-elect Petr Pavel admits that he might consider removing the governor of the Czech National Bank (ČNB) Aleš Michl from the institution's leadership if he does not receive a security clearance at the highest level.
+President-elect Petr Pavel admits that he could consider removing the governor of the Czech National Bank (ČNB) Aleš Michl from the institution's leadership if he does not receive a security clearance at the highest level.
 He said this in an interview with the daily E15.
 He believes that if a security clearance is prescribed for a function and the person in question does not get it or loses it, then he cannot perform that function.
 He added, however, that such a situation has not yet occurred with Michlo.
-According to the Echo24 server, Michl has been waiting for the top clearance since last May, the standard deadline for issuing a top secret clearance has already passed, but the procedure has not been completed.
+According to the Echo24 server, Michl has been waiting for the top clearance since last May, the standard deadline for issuing a top-secret clearance has already passed, but the procedure has not been completed.

 As a member of the CNB's banking board, Michl was the holder of a top secret clearance, according to the Echo24 server, he applied for the highest level in May after President Miloš Zeman announced his appointment as governor of the CNB.
 The National Security Office (NSB) has a nine-month deadline for such proceedings.
 The director of the CNB's communications department, Petra Krmelová, recently confirmed to Echu24 that Michl did not receive the highest level of vetting within the nine-month period, the proceedings have not yet been completed. it's not just there for no reason.
 And if someone doesn't get a security clearance or loses it for any reason, then they can't perform such a function,” said Pavel.